namberino/digitizer/README.md

-# Handwritten Digits Recognizer using Neural Network
+# Handwritten Digits Recognizer using Neural Network from scratch

 A recognizer for the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
 This recognizer uses a neural network with 4 layers (2 hidden layers).
 The neural network was implemented from scratch without using any ML library, only using NumPy.